nicplackle/Game.play/README.md

 As our team said:

 > We made this too show our fancy skills and knowledge that we learned in this first month with HTML & CSS!<br>
-> This is our Final Test.
+> This is our Final Test , BE READY!

 ### What is it?